lvillasen/RedPitaya-Muon-Decay/README.md

-See the jupiter notebook for further description some of these parameters
+See the jupiter notebook for further description of some of these parameters

 ## CAUTION